svenssonjoel/svenssonjoel.github.com/pages/src/qt-audio-input/index.md

 Here we make use of the sample format specified earlier.
 The volume of the device is initially set to a low value.
 Volume is a value between 0 and 1.
-A notification interval is set to 100ms and this means that a notify signal will sound every 100ms.
+A notification interval is set to 100ms and this means that a notify signal will be triggered every 100ms.

 There are two signals from the audio device that we will connect.